 How to Make a Cartoon: A Complete Production Guide

-From Spark to Script Building Your Cartoon’s Foundation
+From Spark to Script: Building Your Cartoon’s Foundation

 Start with the business job

-- Audience context: Cold traffic, returning visitors, current customers, or internal teams
+- Audience context: cold traffic, returning visitors, current customers, or internal teams

-- Distribution channel: Product page, YouTube, LinkedIn, email, paid social, or Shorts
+- Distribution channel: product page, YouTube, LinkedIn, email, paid social, or Shorts

-Production rule: If the message cannot be stated in one sentence, the concept is still in development.
+Production rule: if the message cannot be stated in one sentence, the concept is still in development.

 - Scene number